linzhi2013/academic-kickstart/content/home/experience.md

   date_start = "2019-05-01"
   date_end = "2020-05-26"
   description = """
-  As a team leader for the group dealing with problematic projects and a member of the medical research service center.
+  As a team leader for the group dealing with problematic projects and later a member of the medical research service center.

   Responsibilities include:

-  In the group dealing with problematic projects:
+  In the group dealing with problematically animal/plant projects:
   * Identify key problems
   * Propose solutions
   * Supervise team members